-If you are unsure whether the tool will be useful for your application and workflow, or you would first like to run some examples to get a better idea of how the tool works and what types of outputs it generates, the '1 analysis example' notebookhttps://github.com/ScienceBasedTargets/SBTi-finance-tool/blob/main/examples/1 analysis example.ipynb offers a quick and no-code opportunity for such testing.
+If you are unsure whether the tool will be useful for your application and workflow, or you would first like to run some examples to get a better idea of how the tool works and what types of outputs it generates, the '1_analysis_example' notebook

+(https://github.com/OFBDABV/SBTi/blob/master/examples/1 analysis example.ipynb) offers a quick and no-code opportunity for such testing.
 The notebook combines text and code to provide a testing environment for your research, to give you an understanding of how the tool can help you analyze companies' and portfolios' temperature scores, and to aid your engagement and investment decisions.
 The notebook is loaded with example data, but you can also use your own data.
 For your first test, you can simply run the code cells one by one in the current sequence, to get an understanding of how it works.
 If you are not familiar with Notebooks, please refer to this introduction.